 More posts from Antique Helper: Art, Antiques and Collecting

-March 25 might have marked the season opener for the 2012 Indy Car Series, but that wasn’t the only Indy Car- event that piqued the interest of auto racing fans that weekend; they ...
+March 25 might have marked the season opener for the 2012 Indy Car Series, but that wasn’t the only Indy Car- event that piqued the interest of auto racing fans that ...

 It’s not every day that we get to offer fresh-to-the market Indy 500 Memorabilia.
-It’s also not every day that you can say that the items offered once belonged to Clarence ...
+It’s also not every day that you can say that the items offered once ...

 Some folks like to do things in a big way.
 They enjoy the spotlight, and blossom with a little extra attention.
-We’re sort of that way, too, so we understand.
-Even when it comes to ...
+We’re sort of that way, too, so we understand. ...

 There’s something about wintry days that make a person see their home with new eyes.
-Maybe it’s all that indoor time between the holidays and the Super Bowl that spurs that itch for ...
+Maybe it’s all that indoor time between the holidays and the Super Bowl that spurs ...